thycotic/ac-docs/admin/applications/cfg.md

 -->
 ## Set Location Based Blocking

-If checked, organization users will be able to login only from a specific location, defined by their location during first login since this feature became enabled.
+Checking __Set Location Based Blocking__ restricts user log-ins to a specified location as determined by the user's location at the time this feature was first enabled.

 ## Allow Personal Accounts

-If checked, organization users will be able to mark an account as personal (i.e personal facebook account) and prevent organization administrators to perform a password reset on this specific account.
+Checking __Allow Personal Accounts__ will allow users to mark an account as personal (i.e personal facebook account) and prevent organization administrators from performing a password reset on the specified account.

 ## Set Password Policy

-As the organization administrator you are able to define the password policy of every user account for a particular application.
-Specifically, you can define password strength based on the following criteria:
+As the organization administrator, you are able to define the password policy of every user account for each application.
+You can define password strength based on the following criteria:

 * Password Length
 * Lowercase Letters